-In 1965, when our own Texas President Lyndon Johnson succeeded in passing Medicare, most of those over 65 had no health insurance.
+In 1965, when our own President Lyndon Johnson succeeded in passing Medicare, most of those over 65 had no health insurance.
 Today, our seniors are getting the care and peace of mind they earned by paying into Medicare for their entire working lives.
 Now, we are flooded every day by those who want to solve our nations’ debt problems by taking from those who need the most – by cutting Medicare funding, increasing costs for seniors, or even turning management of Medicare over to private insurance companies.
 Especially in these tough economic times, we should not be endangering vital safety-net programs that millions of Americans paid into and depend on.
-In 2008, for my work on Medicare, I was awarded the AARP’s National Legislative Achievement Award.
+For my work on Medicare, I have been awarded the AARP’s National Legislative Achievement Award.

-Congressman Doggett Leads Effort in the U.S. House to Extend Federal Unemployment Benefits, Preserve a Vital Lifeline for an Estimated 5 Million Americans
+Congressman Doggett Leads Effort to Extend Federal Unemployment Benefits, Preserve a Vital Lifeline for over a Million Americans

 Keeping the Internet Open

-I oppose the so-called “Stop Online Piracy Act” and have urged the House Judiciary Committee to reject the bill’s overly broad language that could harm free speech and cybersecurity.
-For Central Texas, the Internet continues to be an engine for economic growth.
+I was one of the first Members of Congress tooppose the so-called “Stop Online Piracy Act” and urged the House Judiciary Committee to reject the bill’s overly broad language that could harm free speech and cybersecurity.
+For Texas, the Internet continues to be an engine for economic growth.
 We must ensure that we balance the goal of fighting copyright infringement with protecting the freedom of expression and creativity that has contributed to the success of the Internet.
 SOPA would stifle technology innovation and investment at a time when it represents one of the few brighter parts of our economy.
 You can read a piece from the Austin Post on my efforts by clicking here.

 Public Interest Stakeholders Need a Greater Voice in Trade Policy